Event-based Continuous Color Video Decompression from Single Frames: Conclusion

 \section{Conclusion}

-In this work, we introduce~\ours{}, a novel method for the event-based continuous color video decompression task, using a single static RGB image combined with event camera data.
+We have presented \ours{}, a novel method for event-based continuous color video decompression, using a single static RGB image and following events.
 The core of the method is founded on two novel representations for both the photometric changes and the pixels' motions predicted from events.
 Our approach does not rely on additional frames except for the initial image, enhancing robustness to sudden lighting changes, minimizing prediction latency, and reducing bandwidth requirements.
-We thoroughly evaluate our method on existing datasets and our carefully crafted dataset, \ourdata{}, showing state-of-the-art performance in event-based video color video decompression.
+We thoroughly evaluate our method on a standard dataset and our more challenging dataset, \ourdata{}, showing state-of-the-art performance in event-based video color video decompression.
 Additionally, we showcased practical applications of our method in various scenarios, including 3D reconstruction and camera fiducial tag detection, even under challenging lighting and motion conditions.